Yonea21/starter-academic/content/project/Hardware Basics/index.md

 There are different types of HDDs like `consumer-grade`, `enterprise-grade`, `NAS-grade` and `server-grade`.

-> What are the differences between those grades? xxx
+> What are the differences between those grades?

-+ Consumer-grade HDDs are more affordable and therefor easy-consumer-friendly.
++ Consumer-grade HDDs are more affordable and therefore easy-consumer-friendly.
+They're being used conventionally in PCs.
-+ If a company risks coming to a stop if the server or dataase goes down, due to a drive failure, an enterpise-grade is considerable.
++ If a company risks coming to a stop, if the server or database goes down, due to a drive failure, an enterpise-grade is considerable.
+An enterprise-grade is classified as fail-safe and contains better mechanical components.
+This enables the NAS-grade to turn 24/7.
+The consumer-grade on the other hand though, would give up much sooner.
 + A NAS-grade HDD is compareable to a private Cloud in an office.
-It's connected to a network, cheaper and enables comprehensive control.
+It's connected to a network, cheaper and it enables comprehensive control.
 + Server-grade HDDs have higher standards and requirements compared to regulare home usage HDDs.

 > Are there grades/tiers for SSDs?